WinterAxis/ESV-MD-Bible/The_Bible_esv/66_Revelation/Rev_20.md

 Then Death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.

 ###### 15
-And if anyone's name was not found written in the book of life, he was thrown into the lake of fire. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And if anyone's name was not found written in the book of life, he was thrown into the lake of fire.

 ***